Updated: Feb 10

 Before I mention some of the more common remedies used for cold and flu symptoms, here are some of my favourite go to ‘preventative’ and immune system supportive natural remedies.

 VITAMIN C – ideal and super easy way to get this into your body is by squeezing 2 fresh organic oranges for breakfast every morning.
 Just make sure you drink it straight away!
-As the vit C dioxides and loses its quality, it is also supposed to turn into an unwanted type of sugars, if left sit for too long (think bought orange juice or any fruit juice!
+As the vitamin C dioxides and loses its quality, it is also supposed to turn into an unwanted type of sugars, if left sit for too long (think bought orange juice or any fruit juice!
 I think that’s a big NO).

 VITAMIN D – this is a fat-soluble vitamin that functions as a steroid in our body and it is made in our skin whilst exposed to UV-rays.
 It is vital for our immune system as well as healthy bones.
 Lack of vitamin D has been linked to several types of cancer, type 1 diabetes, MS, high blood pressure and thyroid problems.
 Whilst living in the northern hemisphere, there is not much chance of having enough of this super important vitamin all year round, so it is vital to have a good quality liquid or spray to take daily.
 Some studies recommend daily dose between 400-800 IU, however other studies suggest a higher intake of 1000-4000 IU is needed to maintain optimal blood levels.
-It is all dependent on your individual situation, including age, race, latitude, season, sun exposure and more.
+It is all dependent on your individual situation, including age, race, latitude, season and sun exposure.

 VITAMIN B12 – this important vitamin, also known as cobalmin, is water-soluble and plays essential role in the production of red blood cells and DNA, as well as good functioning of your nervous system (think brain!).
 Vitamin B12 is naturally found in animal foods (including meat, fish, poultry, eggs and dairy).
 As this vitamin isn’t one that our body can make on its own, it needs to be obtain from our diet or supplements.
 For those on special diet (plant based especially), or those that can be at risk of deficiency (pregnant women, elderly), it is vital to find a good quality supplement.